 Create COVIDSafe spaces

-- Keep surfaces clean and implement enhanced environmental cleaning and disinfection
+- Keep surfaces clean and implement regular cleaning and disinfection.

 Promote COVIDSafe activities